 Phoenix Forex expert advisor is a very complicated EA.
 It uses many standard MetaTrader 4 indicators (like moving averages and envelopes) to determine the position entry and exit points as well as position parameters.
 This expert advisor has many input parameters and internally stored data sets for each of the five currency pairs it can be used to trade with.
-The abundance of the indicators and conditional checks make Phoenix expert advisor a little slower for CPU to process.
+The abundance of the indicators and conditional checks makes the Phoenix expert advisor somewhat burdensome for a CPU to process.

 Warning!
 The latest backtest of this expert advisor on the period from 2006-11-20 through 2014-01-24 has shown a complete account wipeout.